Raleigh Rental Refresh: Flooring & Paint Turnaround

 When to call a licensed professional

-A rental refresh that uncovers electrical issues (outdated wiring, non-functioning outlets, older panel concerns), plumbing problems (leaks behind walls, drain issues), structural concerns (sagging subfloor, load-bearing wall modifications), or evidence of mold or lead paint requires the right licensed professionals — not a cosmetic refresh crew.
+A rental refresh that uncovers electrical issues (outdated wiring, outlets that don't work, an older breaker box), plumbing problems (leaks behind walls, drain issues), problems with how the home is built (a sagging floor underneath, changes to walls that help hold up the house), or evidence of mold or lead paint requires the right licensed professionals — not a cosmetic refresh crew.
 Never treat those discoveries as items to paint over or work around.
-Consult a properly qualified, licensed electrician, plumber, structural engineer, or remediation specialist as appropriate.
-Builder Bee Projects LLC can help you think through scope coordination via our renovation support services.
+Consult a properly qualified, licensed electrician, plumber, structural engineer, or mold/lead removal specialist as appropriate.
+Builder Bee Projects LLC can help you think through how the work fits together via our renovation support services.
 Projects at or above $40,000 may require a properly licensed general contractor or another compliant project structure.

 Bedroom with clean hardwood flooring and neutral walls in a Raleigh residential property